-The Committee reviewed 6 child fatalities in which the manner of death was classified as Undetermined.
+The Committee reviewed seven infant/child fatalities in which the manner of death was classified as Undetermined.

-CFRC 2011 Recommendations
+CFRC 2012 Recommendations

 The following were recommendations developed by the Child Fatality Review Committee to address the need for improvements in systems and/or program initiatives to improve outcomes for children and families in the District of Columbia.